redhat-cop/infra.support_assist/roles/aap_api_gather/docs/ENDPOINTS_REQUIRING_IDS.md

 ## Notes

 These endpoints were extracted from 200+ Ansible support cases.
-To add these endpoints to the `aap_api_dump` role in the future, the following approach would be needed:
+To add these endpoints to the `aap_api_gather` role in the future, the following approach would be needed:

 1. **Discovery Phase**: Query list endpoints (e.g., `/api/v2/jobs/`, `/api/v2/job_templates/`) to get IDs
 2. **Iteration Phase**: Loop through discovered IDs and query the detail endpoints